-A number of formally nominated also sit on the Local Committee and although they do not have voting rights, they have a very important part to play in reflecting the views of the residents they represent and ensuring that information is shared.
+A number of community representatives formally nominated also sit on the Local Committee and although they do not have voting rights, they have a very important part to play in reflecting the views of the residents they represent and ensuring that information is shared.

 What has the committee been up to recently?

 Recent topics discussed at the Local Committee meetings have included presentations on the authority's new Public Health responsibilities, the provision of Fountain Drive Neighbourhood Recycling Centre and updates on local environmental improvement schemes.